 You can trade with a huge selection of markets and cryptocurrencies with the Bittrex exchange.
 These include the likes of Bitcoin, Ethereum, USDT, and tokenised stocks like Facebook or Apple.

 In total, over 600 trading pairs are available on Bittrex, making it the go-to exchange for a wide range of tokens.

 Bittrex trading fees are based on your monthly trading volume, and they work on a maker/taker model for larger trading volumes.
-Previously, for those who trade under $50K per month, there was a flat fee of 0.20% whether you are a maker or a taker.
-However, these have now greatly increased to 0.75% for trading under $5,000.
+Previously, for those who trade under $50K per month, there was a flat fee of 0.20% whether you were a maker or a taker.
+However, these have greatly increased to 0.75% for trading under $5,000.